 If you’re a side sleeper, your main concern in finding the right sleeping pad will likely be thickness.
 Thin pads just won’t cut it when your hips and shoulders are sinking to the ground, keeping you tossing and turning from side to side throughout the night.
 To help you out, we’ve rounded up the best sleeping pads for side sleepers who just want to get a good night’s sleep while car camping or backpacking.
 Each of the sleeping pads in the list below inflates to at least 2 inches thick, so you can focus on other features to narrow down and choose which one is your perfect fit.

-For more of our top backpacking gear recommendations, check out the Best Backpacking Sleeping Pads.
+For a complete analysis of all backpacking sleeping pads, check out the buyer’s guide Best Backpacking Sleeping Pads.

 Quick Answer - The Best Sleeping Pads for Side Sleepers

 - Sea to Summit Ether Light XT

 - Sea to Summit Ultralight Insulated